Pennsylvania Railroad: Passenger Units

 For passenger units, the PRR purchased 60 E7-class locomotives from EMD, which the Pennsy dubbed the EP20 class.
 46 of this number were designated "A" units, meaning that they had a cab for the train crew.
 The remaining 14 were "B" units, cabless booster units controlled by an "A" unit.
-The Pennsy also acquired 15 Alco PA1/PB1 units (class AFP20) and 27 Baldwin DR-6-4-2000 (class BP20) units.
-The Baldwin units were originally for the passenger service fleet, but these locomotive proved troublesome and some were reclassified as BF16z freight locomotives.
+The Pennsy also acquired 15 Alco PA1/PB1 units (class AP20) and 27 Baldwin DR-6-4-2000 (class BP20) units.
+The Baldwin units were originally for the passenger service fleet, but these locomotives proved troublesome, and some were reclassified as BF16z freight locomotives.

 The Pennsy also bought 24 Baldwin DR-12-8-1500/2s, called "Centipedes" and classified by Pennsy as BP60.
 The Centipede had an immense weight of 593.71 ST and a starting tractive effort of 205,000 pounds.
 Unreliable and expensive to maintain, they were quickly relegated to helper service.

 From 1950 to 1952, the Pennsy bought 74 EMD E8A locomotives, the successor to the E7, and classified them EP22s.
-Also, the PRR purchased 40 dual-service EMD FP7 units which were similar to the E7/8 units, but using 4 axles instead of 6.
+Also, the PRR purchased 40 dual-service EMD FP7 units which were similar to the E7/8 units but using 4 axles instead of 6.